pts/insight-mininasm/README.txt

 Source code and build scripts were extracted from the downloaded .zip files, and saved to https://github.com/pts/insight-mininasm/releases/download/orig/insight_1.24_src.zip , and also to this Git repository.

 Step 2.
 Run all the build steps manually which produce input for NASM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+The DOS tools mkhelp.com and uclpack.exe were run in DOSBox to generate data/page1.xlp and
+data/page2.xlp.

 Step 3.
 Change the source code so that it builds with NASM 0.98.39
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~